Generic Name: simeprevir (sim E pre vir)

 Call your doctor at once if you have:

-new or worsening liver symptoms, such as nausea, tiredness, loss of appetite, clay-colored stools, or yellowing of your skin or eyes;
+new or worsening liver symptoms, such as vomiting, loss of appetite, feeling weak or tired, clay-colored stools, or yellowing of the skin or eyes;

 severe skin rash (redness, swelling, burning, blistering);

 If you take simeprevir and you also take a heart rhythm medicine called amiodarone: This combination of medicines can cause dangerous side effects on your heart.
 Get medical help right away if you take these medicines and you have:

 very slow heartbeats, chest pain, shortness of breath;